PrincetonUniversity/PsyNeuLink/docs/source/ConventionsAndDefinitions.rst

   + `ModulatoryMechanism`
       Uses the input it receives from other Mechanisms to modify the parameters of one or more other PsyNeuLink Components.
-There are three primary types:
+There are two primary types:

       + `ControlMechanism`
           Modifies the input(s), parameter(s), and/or output(s) of other Mechanisms.

-      + `GatingMechanism`
-          Modifies the input(s) and/or output(s) of other Mechanisms.

       + `LearningMechanism`
           Modifies the matrix of a `MappingProjection`.